The complete blueprint? Nah, there’s only one way to sell on webinars. Wasps.

 To help illustrate just how powerful webinars can be, allow us to share an example from one of our customers:

 John Michaloudis (www.myexcelonline.com) used our platform to create and sell his first online course.
 Using free webinars as his primary customer acquisition channel, John was able to go from $0 to over $20,000 per month in sales in just 6 months, enabling him to leave his full-time job to focus exclusively on teaching online (click here to download the complete case study).

 But online courses are not the only thing you can sell on a webinar.
 Webinars can be used to sell coaching or consulting programs, live events, software, and even physical products.

 However, since online courses are our primary area of expertise, for the purpose of this article we are going to focus on how to use webinars to sell online courses, and more specifically, how to sell online courses on live webinars.
 It is possible to generate sales using pre-recorded webinars (often called evergreen or automated webinars), but that is another topic.

 We’ll start by outlining some of the main benefits of hosting live webinars, and then we’ll show you how to set one up, how to structure your presentation, and how to promote your webinar to your target audience.
 If you follow our advice, you can be up and running (and generating more course sales!) in no time.

 We’ve also created a Webinar Checklist that you can print out and refer to every time you host a webinar.

-Okay, here we go…How to use webinars to sell your online course. #teachonline #webinars Click To Tweet
+Okay, here we go…How to Host Live Webinars to Sell Your Online Course (Complete Guide) #teachonline #webinars Click To Tweet

 Benefits of Hosting Live Webinars